ChimaJerry/Customer-Churn-Analysis/README.md

 The data for this Bank Customer Churn analysis was Downloaded from [here]( https://tinyurl.com/z4r3mv34).

 ### Data Preparation
 Cleaning, formatting and reshaping the data was done.
 Data was imported into the power BI platform.
 At this stage I ensured there was no missing values within the data set.
-All columns were checked to ensure no outlier of unacceptable values find within the column.
+All columns were checked to ensure no outlier or unacceptable values find within the column by simple using the sort/filter function.
 The different columns were aligned to ensure it’s in the accurate data format for instance, age should be an integer, churn status a binary etc. Additional conditions were introduced into the dataset to group some of the elements of the datasets like age, credit score and account balance for ese of analysis.

 ### Data Modeling
 creating queries to model data for analysis and visualization.
 Appropriate data modeling techniques were introduces using queries to create data models for the account balance, age and credit score group as this will coming in useful during the data analysis and visualization build up.